 XI: TOUR OF THE HOME: GENERAL HEATING AND COOLING

 Continue your tour of the home upstairs.
-As you conduct your energy audit, keep an eye out for energy actions related to heating and cooling.
+As you conduct your energy home energy assessment, keep an eye out for energy actions related to heating and cooling.

 Household energy actions related to heating: